 When Your Toddler Seems to Understand Everything, But Doesn’t Talk

-If you’re watching your toddler’s communication development, waiting for them to start talking, you’re not alone.
-When our little ones say their first words and start to reveal more of their personalities, it’s an exciting phase of parenting.
+If you’re waiting for your toddler to start talking, you’re not alone.
+When a child says their first words and start to reveal more of their personalities, it’s an exciting phase of parenting.

 What does it mean if your 2-year-old seems to understand what you say, but they aren’t talking yet?
 What if your 2-year-old seems to be “stuck” on babbling and isn’t moving on to using words?
-If this sounds like your toddler, read on to learn what might be happening and what you can do.
+In this article, we explain what it might mean when a toddler seems to understand everything but isn't using words.
+Learn three easy speech therapy exercises to try with your toddler at home, and find out when a speech evaluation might be needed.

 Understanding your toddler’s language development

-In the broadest sense, receptive language is the comprehension of spoken language.
-As children grow and develop their communication skills, they must first be able to understand language in order to use it appropriately.
+• Receptive language is the ability to understand spoken words.
+As babies and toddlers develop their communication skills, they must first be able to understand language in order to use it appropriately.

 Why is my 2-year-old babbling and not talking?